choderalab/neutromeratio/README.md

 ## What do you need to start

 The jupyter notebook notebooks/NCMC.ipynb starts the NCMC protocol (1000 steps for the perturbation, 150 repetitions of the protocol) for a set of tautomer SMILES.
 So all you need for starting the protocl are a set of SMILES strings that can be interconverted by moving a single hydrogen.
+As long as the two SMILES describe two tautomeric states of the same small molecule the hydrogen that needs to move, the heavy atom donor that looses the hydrogen and the heavy atom acceptor that receives the hydorgen are automatically detected and the protocol needs no further input.

 ## Implementation details